XtraSpectral/nbody_sim/README.md

-# N-Body Simulation / Data Viz for Astral Spectra
+# N-Body Simulation / Viz for Astral Spectra

 Color scheme vizualization built as an n-body simulation, populating a bunch of physics-enabled (incl. radiation) nodes in navigable, interactive 3D space.